Simple-ML/Simple-ML/docs/classes_and_functions.md

 #### Sampling

-Creates a sample of a dataset.
+Create a sample of a dataset.

 ```
 sample(nInstances: Int) -> dataset: Dataset